MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Proposed Method

 \subsubsection{Learning from contextual text}

-The prosody of the current sentence could be impacted by the relative sentence position, discourse relations (DRs) in neighboring sentences, the emotion of contextual sentences, etc. To improve the prosody modeling with contextual sentences, the concatenated phoneme sequence of neighboring sentences are sent into the phoneme encoder.
+The prosody of the current sentence could be impacted by the relative sentence position, discourse relations (DRs) in neighboring sentences, the emotion of contextual sentences, etc. To improve the prosody generation by contextual text, we incorporate both fine-grained contextual phonemes and coarse-grained sentence-level semantic features into the proposed model.

+The phoneme sequences of the previous sentence and current sentence are concatenated as the input of the phoneme encoder, rather than only using the phonemes of the current sentence in general methods.
+Thus, the phoneme encoder could learn phoneme representation which takes previous sentence into consideration implicitly, and then the variance adaptor could generate more expressive prosody features.

 Further, a CU encoder is used to incorporate sentence-level semantic representation.

-The phoneme sequences of the previous sentence, current sentence, and following sentence are concatenated as the input of the phoneme encoder, rather than only using the phonemes of the current sentence in general methods.
-Thus, the phoneme encoder could learn fine-grained phoneme-level semantic features implicitly from the contextual sentences.
-Following our previous work~\cite{pse}, Paired BERT embedding (PBE) is used to extract sentence-level coarse-grained semantic features between sentence pairs in the CU encoder.
+Following the work~\cite{pse}, paired BERT embedding (PBE) is used to extract sentence-level coarse-grained semantic features between sentence pairs in the CU encoder.
 As shown in Fig.~\ref{fig:FIG1}, the neighboring sentences $\{u_{N-L},...,u_N,u_{N+1},...,u_{N+L-1}\}$ can be used to derive 2$L$ sentence pairs, where $u_N$ means the current sentence and $L$ is the number of sentences taken into account in the past or following context.
-Then PBE is extracted by a pre-trained BERT model from the $[CLS]$ token.
-A multi-head attention module is used to incorporate PBEs into the proposed model, where PBEs are considered as keys and values, and the output of the phoneme encoder is considered as the query.
+Then PBE is extracted by a pre-trained BERT model from the $[CLS]$ token of a sentence pair.
+A multi-head attention module is used to incorporate PBEs into the proposed model, where PBEs are taken as keys and values, and the output of the phoneme encoder is considered as the query.
 The output of the CU encoder is concatenated with the output of the phoneme encoder, then linear projected.